 Perception Works Against Amex

-People already think that it’s expensive to accept American Express, and many likely aren’t aware that a new, lower cost pricing structure is in play.
+People already think that it’s expensive to accept American Express.
+Therefore, many likely aren’t aware that a new, lower cost pricing structure is in play.

 This puts processors in an interesting position to make a choice: They can apply a reasonable markup to OptBlue pricing and allow businesses to pay less to accept American Express, or they can apply a large markup to OptBlue so business’ cost to accept Amex remains unchanged.
 After all, businesses unaware of the new Amex pricing won’t know the difference.
 Ultimately, the business pays the same amount, but now the processor takes money that used to go to American Express.